-From what place did the Ebola virus get its name?
-As this eMedTV article explains, the Ebola virus was named after a river in Africa (where Ebola was first recognized).
-This article discusses Ebola's name and provides a link to more information.
+This eMedTV article explains that the Ebola virus gets its name from a river in Africa where the virus was first recognized).
+This segment discusses Ebola's name and provides a link to more information.

 - Is There a Cure for Ebola?

-Is there a cure for Ebola?
-At present, there is no cure for Ebola.
-This section of the eMedTV archives discusses supportive care for Ebola as well as research on a new vaccine that may help to prevent Ebola outbreaks in the future.
+Wondering about a cure for Ebola?
+At present, there isn't one.
+This section of the eMedTV archives discusses supportive care for Ebola, as well as research on a new vaccine that may help to prevent outbreaks in the future.

 - Signs and Symptoms of Ebola

-Signs and symptoms of Ebola may include fever, diarrhea, vomiting, stomach pain, and a hacking cough.
-This eMedTV page describes these and other signs and symptoms of Ebola.
-Symptoms of Ebola often begin abruptly four to six days after infection.
+Fever, diarrhea, and a hacking cough are possible signs and symptoms of Ebola.
+This eMedTV page describes these and other indications, which often begin abruptly four to six days after infection.